javascript-tutorial/es.javascript.info/README.md

-# The Modern JavaScript Tutorial in Spanish
+# El Tutorial Moderno de JavaScript en Español

 This repository hosts the translation of <https://javascript.info> in Spanish.